centro/transis/README.md

 sync with your models - we don't want to trigger renders for every single prop change that happens when loading in a bunch of data from our backend.
 By notifying observers asynchronously, we allow things to settle before responding to any change.
-This means that if a prop is changed multiple times in a single javascript execution context, observers will only be notified once.
+This means that if a prop is changed multiple times in a single JavaScript execution context, observers will only be notified once.
 The `Transis.Object.flush` method can be used to force observers to fire immediately.
-This method should never be used in production code, its only for making specs easier to write.
+This method should never be used in production code, it's only for making specs easier to write.
 An example should make this clear:

 ```javascript